frtib/tsp-redesign/pages/agency-service-reps/training.md

 -   After you register, you’ll receive an email with a link to join the webinar online and a phone number if you want to access the audio only.
 -   **All scheduled start times are listed in eastern time.**
 -   All dates and topics are subject to change and/or cancellation.
 Additional dates and topics may be added.

-Our education staff has created a distribution list of agency and service representatives that can assist in distributing TSP webinar information to participants.
-Individual participants should not request to be on the list.

 To learn more about TSP webinars or request to be on the distribution list, please contact us at **webinars@frtib.gov**.